 Medicaid Planning and Long Term Care

-At The Law Offices of Nicole Zuvich, P.C, we plan for the possibility of incapacity, disability and the ultimate need for care in one’s home and/or in a nursing home.
-We advise clients as to how to plan to secure certain public benefits, such as Medicaid.
-We further advise clients on long-term care insurance, long term living arrangements and facility placement.
+At the Law Offices of Nicole Zuvich, P.C, we plan for the possibility of incapacity, disability, and the ultimate need for care in one’s home or a nursing home.
+We advise clients on how to plan to secure certain public benefits, such as Medicaid.
+We advise clients on long-term care insurance, long-term living arrangements, and facility placement.

-At The Law Offices of Nicole Zuvich, P.C, we do not believe this planning is about saving every penny for your heirs; rather, it is about preserving what you have worked hard for so that you can afford the type of care you want and deserve.
+At The Law Offices of Nicole Zuvich, P.C, we do not believe this planning is about saving every penny for your heirs; instead, it is about preserving what you have worked hard for so you can afford the type of care you want and deserve.

 Due to the nature of certain illnesses, a skilled facility may be the best and only option.
-It should be noted that the average cost of a nursing home in the NY Metro area and the Long Island region ranges from $10,000 to over $17,000 per month.
+The average cost of a nursing home in the New York Metro area and the Long Island region ranges from $10,000 to over $17,000 per month.

 It is vital to proactively plan for Medicaid, especially for those individuals who do not qualify for other long-term care planning options.